 Any financial institution that operates across APAC will tell you that dealing with the fragmented regulatory landscape is a big challenge.
 APAC, of course, is not untouched by global developments.
-That said, the current regulatory environment across APAC countries still seems to reflect our earlier outlook for 2025.
-This means few significant surprises beyond a likely uptick in the focus on anti-money laundering compliance as several countries anticipate FATF reviews.
+That said, the current regulatory environment across APAC countries still seems to reflect our earlier outlook.
+This means few significant surprises beyond a likely uptick in the focus on AML compliance as several countries anticipate FATF reviews.